anoop-panakool/kubernetes-lab/lab/namespaces/Readme.md

 The kube-system Namespace is critical.

 > Almost all the objects and resources Kubernetes needs are running inside kube-system Namespace.

+Check that by executing the command as follows.
 ```
     kubectl --namespace kube-system get all
 ```